TEALSK12/introduction-to-computer-science/lesson_11.md

 #### 1. Introductory discussion

-* Play [Introductory video](https://youtu.be/b-EWj7xN90U) of Snap! put together by Jens Moenig
-  * This video helps to explain to students the power of Snap! while still being approachable as a Block Based Programming Language.
 * Review the definitions of "algorithm" and "program" developed in lesson 0.2
   * **Algorithm:** a complete, well-defined sequence of steps for completing a task or solving a problem
   * **Program:** a sequence of instructions or steps, written in a language that can be understood by a computer, that will be used by the computer to complete a task or solve a problem